 - R v H (2015) Defended a man charged with defrauding a dying friend of £30k.

-Matthew is increasingly being instructed in cases involving organised crime.
-He has just prosecuted his first Complex Casework Unit case for the CPS.
+Matthew is increasingly being instructed in cases involving organised crime, and is instructed by the CPS’s Complex Casework Unit

-- R v H and R (2017) Junior prosecution counsel: two defendants charged with attempting to murder three men in a car by repeatedly firing a sawn-off shotgun into the vehicle during a high-speed pursuit.
-The issue at trial was identification.
+- R v H and R (2017) Attempted Murder.
+Junior prosecution counsel (led by Gerard Pounder, now HHJ Pounder): defendants charged with attempting to murder three men in a car during a high-speed pursuit.
 The defendants were convicted after trial of s.18 GBH.

-- Operation Dryad (2016) Junior prosecution counsel: 9 week trial of five defendants charged with rape, sexual activity with children and prostitution.
+- Operation Dryad (2016) Child sexual exploitation.
+Junior prosecution counsel (led by Christopher Paxton: 9-week trial of five defendants charged with Rape, Sexual activity with children and prostitution.

-- Operation Dryad (2016) Junior prosecution counsel in a multi-handed 4 week trial concerning a conspiracy to supply Class B drugs (mephedrone) by an Iranian gang.
+- Operation Dryad (2016) Drugs conspiracy.
+Junior prosecution counsel (led by Chistopher Paxton in a multi-handed 4-week trial Conspiracy to supply Class B drugs (mephedrone) by an Iranian gang.

 Matthew has substantial experience in both defending and prosecuting cases of violent crime and crime generally.

-- R v M (2017) Successfully prosecuted a man who had committed robberies on two convenience stores in Ipswich.
+- R v M (2017) Robberies of convenience stores.
+Prosecuted a man who had committed robberies on two convenience stores in Ipswich.

-- R v H (2017) Successfully defended a woman charged with perverting the course of justice.
-The prosecution case was that she had falsely accused her neighbour of assaulting her.
+- R v H (2017) Perverting the course of justice.
+Defended a woman charged with falsely accusing her neighbour of assaulting her.
 A successful submission of no case was made.

-- R v L (2017) Successfully prosecuted a man who had perverted the course of justice by presenting a false document to a magistrates’ court.
+- R v L (2017) Perverting the course of justice.
+Prosecuted a man who had perverted the course of justice by presenting a false document to a Magistrates’ Court.

-- R v M (2017) Successfully defended a man charged with burgling the home of his ex-partner whilst she and her children were present.
-The prosecution case included CCTV, cell-site evidence, and testimony from the ex-partner and her children.
+- R v M (2017) Serious domestic burglary.
+Defended a man charged with burgling the home of his ex-partner whilst she and her children were present.

-- R v O’C and others (2015) Successfully prosecuted three defendants for a revenge attack affray and assault with weapons.
+- R v O’C and others (2015) Multi-handed affray and assault with weapons.
+Prosecuted three defendants for a revenge attack affray and assault with weapons.
 One of the Crown’s primary witnesses turned hostile.

-- R v M and O’H (2015) Successfully prosecuted two defendants for a home invasion robbery where weapons were used against a vulnerable defendant.
+- R v M and O’H (2015) Home invasion robbery.
+Prosecuted two defendants for a home invasion robbery where weapons were used against a vulnerable defendant.

-- R v E and M (2015) Prosecuted two defendants for intentionally causing grievous bodily harm to a transgender victim.
+- R v E and M (2015) s.18 GBH.
+Prosecuted two defendants for intentionally causing grievous bodily harm to a transgender victim.

-- R v B (2013) Successfully defended a woman charged with ABH and common assault ona store security officer and store manager who had restrained her after she had been caught shoplifting.
+- R v B (2013) Defended a woman charged with ABH and common assault on a store security officer and store manager who had restrained her after she had been caught shoplifting.

 Matthew is increasingly being instructed in cases involving sexual offences:

-- R v K (2018) Junior prosecution counsel in the successful prosecution of a man accused of a series of rapes, sexual assaults and robberies on a single morning in Norwich City Centre
+- R v K (2018) Child sexual exploitation.
+Junior prosecution counsel (led by Christopher Paxton) in the prosecution a man accused of a series of rapes, sexual assaults and robberies against strangers, on a single morning in Norwich City Centre.
+The defendant received a life sentence after he was convicted at trial.

-- R v G (2017) Prosecuted a man accused of sexually assaulting a woman in her own home.
+- R v G (2017) Sexual assault.
+Prosecuted a man accused of sexually assaulting a woman in her own home.

 Matthew is regularly instructed to defend and prosecute complex private road traffic matters.
 He has extensive experience in making and resisting special reasons arguments and making arguments for exceptional hardship.